Ancient Greek philosophers first

 radiation, alpha ray)

-alpha-emitting substance is inhaled or ingested or comes into contact with
+unless the alpha-emitting substance is inhaled or ingested or comes into

 Atom

-indivisible by chemical means.
-It is the fundamental building block of
+matter indivisible by chemical means.
+It is the fundamental building block

 Atomic number

-element on the basis of the number of protons found in the element's
+assigned to each element on the basis of the number of protons found in the

 Atomic weight (atomic mass)